 Momentum examples: Why is momentum important?

-Equations and knowing how to calculate momentum are great, but is there any significance to momentum, you ask.
-The following is a brief discussion of how understanding the momentum of a system can be useful:
+Equations and calculating momentum are great, but is there any significance to momentum, you ask.
+The following is a brief discussion of how understanding the momentum of a system can be helpful:

 In some cases, a large force acting in a short period can change the object's momentum.
-Consider the case of a ball bouncing off of a wall – initially, the ball has a finite momentum, but upon contact with the wall, its momentum changes direction in the short interval of contact.
+Consider the case of a ball bouncing off a wall – initially, the ball has a finite momentum, but upon contact with the wall, its momentum changes direction in the short interval of contact.
 It is usually impossible to determine such short periods and large forces, but the change in momentum remains measurable.
 We call a large force acting on a body in a short period an impulse.
 You can learn all about impulses with our impulse and momentum calculator.

 Law of conservation of momentum states that when no external forces are acting on a system, the total momentum of all the objects in the system remains unchanged.
 In other words, individual objects of the system may interact and change each other's momentum.
 However, so long as no external forces are introduced, the changes in momentum negate each other, and the total momentum of the system is conserved.